 To put things into perspective, UOB EVOL cardholders are entitled to a luxurious 8% cashback on online and mobile contactless spend along with 0.3% cashback on other categories.
 However, the caveat is that their total spend needs to amount to a minimum of S$600 eligible spend each statement month.

-UOB EVOL Card Welcome Offer: Receive S$350 Cash Credit as the first 200 new-to-UOB credit cardmembers monthly, with a minimum spend of S$1,000 per month for 2 consecutive months from card approval date.
-Valid till 31 March 2024.
+UOB EVOL Card Welcome Offer: Get a GoPro HERO13 (worth S$590) when you are one of the first 100 new-to-UOB credit card customer to successfully apply for the card, spend a minimum of S$800 per month for 3 consecutive months after card approval.
+Valid till 30 November 2024.
 T&Cs apply.

 Or else, they won’t be able to capitalise on their card’s perks and reap cashback like they were promised.